ambe2002/storyline/README.md

 some little project about code

 ## Idea
 This is a side project about learning code, we use Java as the program language, the target is to create a website about hot spots, big events, or some people we need to notice.
+* event  is a record in event table, it can be updated from api /api/event/v1.0.0/update, and all events will be list in the /event page

 ## Main structure
 * We use Spring boot as the main bone behind the project.
 It's a java based frame work for building a website, or web app is more precisely.
 The data will store in a database from MySQL.
 The front page is built from freemarker.
 You can download this project, and build with Eclipse+Maven, then there will be an jar file.
 Then run this jar file with